Equity Release and Inheritance Tax: Preserving Your Wealth in 2025

 Avoiding inheritance tax is concern for an increasing number of families.
 We explore how equity release can be used to extract the wealth in your home.

-Equity release can reduce the value of your estate and potentially decrease or even eliminate the inheritance tax bill.
-By lowering the value of the estate, you may minimise the amount of inheritance tax payable, allowing your beneficiaries to inherit more of your assets.
+By lowering the value of the estate, you can minimise the amount of inheritance tax payable, allowing your beneficiaries to inherit more of your assets.

 infographic case study of equity release and inheritance tax